Manic Monday

-"Manic Monday" is a song recorded by the American pop rock band the Bangles, which was the first single released from their second studio album, Different Light (1986).
+"Manic Monday" is a song recorded by the American pop rock band the Bangles, which was released as the first single from their second studio album, Different Light (1986).
 The song was written by Prince, under the pseudonym "Christopher".
-Originally it was intended for the group Apollonia 6 in 1984.
+It was originally intended for the group Apollonia 6 in 1984.
 Lyrically, it describes a woman who is waking up to go to work on Monday, wishing it was still Sunday so that she could continue relaxing.

-The single, released by Columbia Records in late December 1985, received generally positive reviews from music critics, with comparisons being made to the Mamas & the Papas' "Monday, Monday".
-It became the Bangles' first hit, reaching No. 2 in the United States (coincidentally, the song was kept from the top spot by Prince's "Kiss"), the United Kingdom, Austria, Canada, Germany, and Ireland, and peaked within the Top 5 in Australia, New Zealand, Norway, and Switzerland.
-It was later certified silver in the UK by the British Phonographic Industry (BPI).
+The single, released by Columbia Records in late December 1985, received generally positive reviews from music critics, highlighting Prince's craftsmanship and the Bangles' vocal performance.
+It was compared with the Mamas & the Papas' song "Monday, Monday", although critics described "Manic Monday" as deceptively simple and without lyrical depth.

+It became the Bangles' breakthrough hit, reaching number two in the United States, where it was kept from the top position by Prince and the Revolution's "Kiss".
+It also peaked at number two in several other countries, including the United Kingdom, Canada, Germany, and Ireland, and reached the top five in Australia, New Zealand, Norway, and Switzerland.
+"Manic Monday" was later certified gold in the UK and Canada.

+Following Prince's death in 2016, his original version of the song was officially released with him as the primary vocalist on the 2019 demo compilation Originals.
+In 2020, Billie Joe Armstrong, the vocalist of Green Day, covered the song.

-Background and composition
+Background and writing

-Prince wrote "Manic Monday" in 1984, and recorded it as a duet for the band Apollonia 6's self-titled album, but he eventually pulled the song.
+Prince wrote "Manic Monday" in 1984, and recorded it as a duet for Apollonia 6's self-titled album, but he eventually pulled the song.
 Two years later, he offered the single to the Bangles under the pseudonym "Christopher", a character he played in the 1986 film Under the Cherry Moon.
-It was rumored by various writers that after Prince listened to the band's 1984 debut album All Over the Place, he gave the song to Bangles rhythm guitarist Susanna Hoffs, in hopes of winning her affection.
-An original demo with Apollonia and Prince appeared in the 2001 bootleg, The Work - Volume 1.
-It was another 18 years before an official version was posthumously released with Prince as the primary vocalist.
-That recording appears on the 2019 demo compilation, Originals.
+It was rumored by various writers that after Prince listened to the band's 1984 debut album All Over the Place, he gave the song to the Bangles rhythm guitarist Susanna Hoffs, in hopes of having sex.
+Hoffs rejected the claims, describing it as an "uncomfortable situation" that caused issues with her partner, while other Bangles members disregarded it as the "Prince stuff".